hkromer/qradar-hemp-elk/README.md

 ## Note

-**The app is abandoned since 2017** - I have no plans for using it.
+**The project is abandoned since 2017** - I have no further plans for using it.